 What Should Happen If a Nurse Violates HIPAA?

 What Is HIPAA?

+HIPAA is an acronym for the Health Insurance Portability and Accountability Act of 1996.
+This is a federal law that created national standards to protect patient health information from disclosure without consent or knowledge.
 As part of HIPAA, the US Department of Health and Human Services (HSS) issued two regulations.
 These are the HIPAA Privacy Rule and the HIPAA security rule.
 They work in conjunction but have distinct individual purposes.

 HIPAA Privacy Rule

 The HIPAA privacy rule was issued to implement the requirements of HIPAA.
 By this, it focuses on when an individual's information may be disclosed and by whom.
 In the privacy rule, individuals' health information is known as protected health information (PHI).
 While the people or organizations that may hold or disclose this information are known as covered entities.
 This can all feel a little convoluted, but the main goal of this regulation is to ensure information can flow freely as and when it is necessary.
 While also striking the balance of ensuring the rights of the individual and their ability to control their own information.
 Covered entities is a broad term.
 It includes healthcare providers, health plan providers, and business associates of those covered entities where necessary.
 There is a long list of instances where a covered entity may use and disclose PHI.
 Both with and without authorization.